A Distributed Block-Split Gibbs Sampler with Hypergraph Structure for High-Dimensional Inverse Problems: Application to supervised image deconvolution

 \Cref{fig:app:comm2D} illustrates the preliminary communications required by the distributed implementation of $\Db_1$.
 Each worker $k\in \{1, \ldots, K\}$ needs to collect $(\xb_{1,(k,k')})_{k' \in \Rc_k}$, as illustrated in~\Cref{fig:app:comm2D}(a).
 A first communication step occurs along the horizontal axis.
 Each worker $k$ sends vertices from its left-hand-side border (of width $L_2$, the horizontal width of the blur kernel) to its neighbour on the left (\Cref{fig:app:comm2D}(a), dark blue areas), and receives vertices from the neighbour on its right (\Cref{fig:app:comm2D}(a), light blue areas).
 Once the first step is complete, a second communication step occurs along the vertical axis with the top and bottom neighbours of the worker $k$ (\Cref{fig:app:comm2D}(a), dark and light red areas, of width $L_1$).
 The local operator $(\Db_{1,m,\overline{\Wc}_{1,m}})_{ m \in \eE_{1,\Rc_k} }$ is equivalent to considering a convolution matrix and a selection operator.
 The latter ensures that the correct boundaries are considered (only the convolution outputs which have not interacted with the boundaries of $(\xb_{\overline{\Wc}_{1, m}})_{ m \in \eE_{\Rc_k} }$ are valid).

 \paragraph{Distributed implementation of $\Db_1^*$}

 The distributed implementation of $\Db_1^*$ is similar to that of $\Db_1$.
 A first communication step occurs along the horizontal axis.
 Each worker $k$ sends hyperedge weights from its right-hand-side border (of width $L_2$) to its neighbour on the right (\Cref{fig:app:comm2D}(b), dark blue areas), and aggregates weights from the neighbour on its left (\Cref{fig:app:comm2D}(b), light blue areas).
-A similar communication step then occurs along the vertical axis with the bottom and top neighbours of the worker $k$ (\Cref{fig:app:comm2D}(b), dark and light red areas, of width $L_1$).
-A convolution is then applied on each worker to all the weights locally available, followed by a selection operator to ensure correct boundaries have been used.
+Similar communications occurs along the vertical axis with the bottom and top neighbours of the worker $k$ (\Cref{fig:app:comm2D}(b), dark and light red areas, of width $L_1$).
+A convolution is then applied on each worker to all the weights locally available, followed by a selection operator to ensure correct boundaries are used.

 \paragraph{Distributed implementation of $\Db_2$}